-Three years ago today, Adam Lanza, armed with a 9mm Sig Sauer pistol, a 10mm Glock pistol, and a Bushmaster AR-15 rifle, shot open the door of Sandy Hook Elementary in Newtown, Connecticut.
-Over the next ten minutes, he murdered 20 children and six adult faculty members, before turning the gun on himself.
+In December of 2012, Adam Lanza, armed with a 9mm Sig Sauer pistol, a 10mm Glock pistol, and a Bushmaster AR-15 rifle, shot open the door of Sandy Hook Elementary in Newtown, Connecticut.
+Over the next ten minutes, he murdered 20 children and six adult faculty members before turning the gun on himself.

-Just twelve days ago, radicalized couple Syed Farook and Tashfeen Malik walked into the Inland Regional Center (a nonprofit that provides services for the disabled) in San Bernardino, California and killed 14 of Farook’s coworkers.
+Three years later, radicalized couple Syed Farook and Tashfeen Malik walked into the Inland Regional Center (a nonprofit that provides services for the disabled) in San Bernardino, California, and killed 14 of Farook’s coworkers.
 The couple was also armed with that same Bushmaster AR-15 rifle.

-With recent shootings like this–and plenty more (not to mention tragic shootings abroad)–plus a presidential election on the horizon, the gun control debate has, understandably, reached a fever pitch.
+With recent shootings like these — and plenty more — the gun control debate has, understandably, reached fever pitch.

 Gun Control Facts: There’s A Lot Of Money At Stake

-Over the past ten years, political support for guns was worth over $33 million to the National Rifle Association ($33,301,300, to be precise).
 Despite what some may think, this money isn’t exclusively going into the pockets of Republicans — the NRA will get in bed with most any candidate, business, or policy maker that will support their agenda.